Ceejayski/Microverse-Capstone-Project/README.md

 ![screenshot](./images/screenshot2.jpg)
 ![screenshot](./images/search.jpg)

-</h1>This is an e-commerce website developed for a construction equipments vendor for as  the capstone project for the microverse html/css track</h1>
+</h1>This is an e-commerce website developed for a Game vendor for as  the capstone project for the microverse html/css track</h1>

 ## Built With